History of Canadian animation: Development

-Apart from the National Film Board, Canadian production in the commercial sphere was largely as limited as before.
-The biggest contribution in the 1960s and much of the 1970s was in the field of voice acting with many major television productions like Rudolph the Red-Nosed Reindeer and Spider-Man sporting Canadian voice actors like Paul Soles and Paul Kligman.
-Some of the animation for these features were sub-contracted by such Canadian studios as Crawley Films in Ottawa and The Guest Group in Toronto, a group of creative companies owned and run by Al Guest.

-The situation began to change in the late 1960s with Rocket Robin Hood, which was produced by Al Guest.

-1970s-1980s

-In the 1970s, independent companies were formed to produce low budget children's programming.
-Some examples are The Undersea Adventures of Captain Nemo, and The Toothbrush Family as well as Ukaliq and The Sunrunners all written, produced and directed by Al Guest and his partner Jean Mathieson at their Toronto company Rainbow Animation.
+Nelvana

+Michael Hirsh, Patrick Loubert, and other animators formed Laff Arts in 1967.
+Hirsh and Loubert reformed this with Clive A. Smith into the more professionally-named Nelvana.

 Longer term successes began with the establishment of the Canadian animation studio Nelvana Limited in 1971.
 Before they were huge, they mainly did the production for live-action/animated shorts.
 These were known as Small Star Cinema, in production from 1974 until 1975.
 Nelvana took advantage of the new Canadian content broadcast rules to produce a successful series of acclaimed TV specials.
 They also had some success in the United States, working on productions like the animated segment of Star Wars Holiday Special in 1978.

-However, the confidence arising from this success led to the company into an ill-advised and troubled production of a feature film, Rock & Rule which proved a crippling box office bomb (though it later became a cult classic).
-Because of the failure of Rock & Rule, Nelvana almost shut down operations and would file for bankruptcy.
-To save themselves from shutting down, the company turned to television animation work which proved successful with series like Inspector Gadget and Care Bears.
-The company eventually became a prime supplier of animation work into the American network TV market throughout the 1990s.
+Ivan Reitman gained a deal with Columbia Pictures to create an animated film and asked Gerald Potterton to oversee it.
+This film, Heavy Metal, was a box office success.
+The success of Heavy Metal inspired Nelvana to produce Rock & Rule.
+The film went $3 million over budget and was a financial failure that heavily indebted Nelvana.
+The company produced a large amount of television content, "a lot of bad television" according to Hirsh, to pay off this debt.

+Nelvana started creating cartoons based on toys, including the Care Bears.
+The Care Bears Movie, by Nelvana, was the highest-grossing non-Disney animated film at the time of its release.
+They also produced Care Bears Movie II: A New Generation, The Care Bears Adventure in Wonderland, and Babar: The Movie, but those were less financially successful.
+In 1999, Nelvana made a $40 million deal with PBS.

+1950s-1980s

+Apart from the National Film Board, Canadian production in the commercial sphere was largely as limited as before.
+The biggest contribution in the 1960s and much of the 1970s was in the field of voice acting with many major television productions like Rudolph the Red-Nosed Reindeer and Spider-Man sporting Canadian voice actors like Paul Soles and Paul Kligman.

+In the 1970s, independent companies were formed to produce low budget children's programming.
+Some examples are The Undersea Adventures of Captain Nemo, and The Toothbrush Family as well as Ukaliq and The Sunrunners all written, produced and directed by Al Guest and his partner Jean Mathieson at their Toronto company Rainbow Animation.